YinHK-gameDev/unity-learn/unity's window & interface/postion, rotation, scaling & view.md

 ### Pivot vs. Center of a game object:

 **Pivot**: indicates
-- the reference point for positioning, rotating and scaling a game object.
+- the **reference point for positioning, rotating and scaling a game object**.
+The Pivot Point determines the location of the Gizmo

 **Center**: indicates
-- the average center / middle point of a game object’s geometry or it’s hierarchy.
+- the **average center / middle point of a game object’s geometry** or it’s hierarchy.

 We can transform a game object with respect to its pivot or with respect to its center Pivot / Center toggle button: